 That night, God encouraged Abram to ask about the promised reward.
 (There he was, an old man with no children, who obediently left his homeland to journey to Canaan and live among heathen).

 In every encounter, beginning in Genesis 12, God spoke with Abraham about his descendants and inheritance (seven times by my count).
-Is there reason to suppose that Melchizedek introduced a new topic to the patriarch?
+Is there reason to suppose that Melchizedek met with the patriarch about a different topic?
+I don’t think so.

 Abram Finds A Window to a Promise

-It is entirely possible that a supernatural dimensional portal was opened to Abram to meet Melchizedek in the holy New Jerusalem (Revelation 3:12, 21:2).
-Abram was amazed by what he saw: a new City and his Seed.
+It is entirely possible that a supernatural dimensional portal opened to Abram to meet with Melchizedek in the holy New Jerusalem (Revelation 3:12, 21:2).
+Melchizedek was the king of Salem (Jerusalem).
+Abram must have been amazed by what he saw: a new futuristic City and his Seed!

-Abram saw his Seed (Galatians 3:16), the Priesthood of Jesus, and the bread and wine, symbols of the New Covenant.
-He saw that his Seed (Jesus) would be a blessing to all nations, just as God promised, and God sealed His Word with an oath (covenant) (Genesis 15, 17).
+When he met with Melchizedek, Abram saw his Seed (Galatians 3:16), the Priesthood of Jesus, and the bread and wine, symbols of the New Covenant.
+He saw that his Seed (Jesus) would be a blessing to all nations, just as God promised.
+God sealed His Word (the Promise) with an oath (covenant) to confirm what He showed Abraham would surely happen.
+(Genesis 15, 17; Hebrews 6:13-18)

 A Tenth Part of … a Promise?

-Furthermore, Abram’s tithe (his first fruits) appears to be related to his Promise, not finances.
+Abram’s tithe (his first fruits) appears to be related to his Promise, not finances (silver, gold or livestock).

-Before any of his ten were born (eight sons, plus two grandsons), Abram gave a tenth part of his Promise (his descendants) to God.
-Since the Promise came through his son Isaac (Romans 9:7), Abram essentially dedicated Jacob (renamed Israel) to the Most High.
-Is this why Israel belongs to God?
+Before any of his ten were born (Ishmael, Isaac, six more sons, plus two grandsons through Isaac), Abram gave a tenth part of his Promise (his descendants) to God.
+Jacob (a grandson) was about 15 years old when Abraham died.
+Since the Promise came through Abraham’s son Isaac (Romans 9:7), Abram essentially dedicated Jacob (renamed Israel) to the Most High.
+Perhaps this why Israel belongs to God.

-A dimensional portal opened to Abraham’s grandson Jacob through a dream recorded in Genesis 28:11-22.
-He promised to give a tenth part to God because Abraham had taught Isaac and Jacob about the covenant (Genesis 18:19).
+When a dimensional portal opened to Abraham’s grandson Jacob through a dream recorded in Genesis 28:11-22, God recited the Abrahamic covenant.
+Then, Jacob also promised to give a tenth part to God.
+(Abraham taught his children about the righteousness of God and the covenant (Genesis 18:19)).

-So, by faith, Jacob dedicated his descendants before they were born.
-The Levits, his descendants, served the Most High.
-But his sons of Promise will be saved through his Seed (Jesus).
-Israel will be saved (Romans 11:16).
+So, by faith, Jacob may also have dedicated a tenth of his descendants before they were born.
+The Levites, his descendants, served the Most High.
+But Jacob’s sons of the Promise will be saved through his Seed (Jesus).
+Israel will be saved.
+(Romans 11:25-27)

-How did a tithe of a Promise become a levy of income?
+How did a tithe of a Promise (of offspring) change to become a levy of income?

 Under the Law, God required Israel to participate through a tithe of their obedience (produce/offerings) (Deuteronomy 12:11).
-This was because faith was no longer widely exercised after Israel’s stay in Egypt.
+But Israel no longer practiced faith after their 430-year stay in Egypt.
+However, the Seed (Jesus) restored faith.
+(Romans 4:13-23).
+We manifest faith through our love and obedience to God.
+(1John 5:1-5)

 Responding to a Window to a Promise